dubhalley/Tube_Synth_How_to/README.md

 The master piece that makes the whole system work is the power supply.
 The one we're going to use comes from an old tube oscilloscope.

+Here you'll see the finale power supply for the modular, because it's a powerful one :

 <img src='Pictures/Alim1.jpg' width='200px'/>